russelldb/riak_core/docs/ring_claim.md

 66.0
 ```

+This scoring anomaly may be related to a constraint to continue only diversity within the target_n_val distance.
+This reasoning behind this restriction is unclear.

-The algorithm doesn't prevent preventable target_n_val violations either.
+The claim_diversify algorithm doesn't necessarily prevent preventable target_n_val violations.
 It tries to avoid them, but does no back-tracking to resolve them when they occur, and simply logs at a debug level to notify of the breach.

+Ultimately the user who initiated the plan will be presented with the final proposal, unaware as to the reasons as to why it is considered to be the best proposal, or even if it meets the requested conditions (e.g. target_n_val).
+The user has a choice, of either accepting the proposal or re-rolling the dice and request another proposal.
+If the next proposal is considered by the user to be "worse", they cannot revert to the previous proposal, they must keep requesting new proposals until they hit again a proposal they consider to be optimal.

+### Claim v3 - Evaluation

 ## Riak and Proposed Claim Improvements